Home

 You are already having a difficult time, and now you feel guilty, without knowing what else to do.
 You are not being kind to yourself.

-When you come from a place of acceptance, your words may be similar to those of bargaining, but the feeling is a very different one:
+When you come from a place of spiritual acceptance, your words may be similar to those of bargaining, but the feeling is a very different one:

 You are less likely to feel God is punishing you.